akb825/DeepSea/modules/Scene/SceneVectorDraw/README.md

 * `"Text"`: text to draw within a scene with a `TextNode`.
 	* `resources`: the name of the vector resources to get the font from.
 	* `font`: the name of the font to use if not provided by the text XML element.
 Defaults to `"serif"`.
 	* `text`: the text.
 This can either be a path to a .xml file or embedded XML string.
-The XML contents should be a single \<text\> SVG element with any number of \<tspan\> embedded elements. (see https://www.w3.org/TR/SVG2/text.html#TextElement for details) Only solid colors are allowed for stroke and fill.
+The XML contents should be a single `<text>` SVG element with any number of `<tspan>` embedded elements. (see https://www.w3.org/TR/SVG2/text.html#TextElement for details) Only solid colors are allowed for stroke and fill.
 When a position is provided, only a relative offset for the vertical position is supported.
 * `"VectorResources"`: vector resources that will be used for vector images within a scene.
-	* `resources`: path to the vector resources.
+	* `resources`: array of objects for the vector resources.
+Each element is expected to have the following members:
+		* `type`: the type of the resource.
+The following sections document what types are supported and the members it contains:
+			* `"Texture"`: texture referenced within a vector image or text icon.
+				* `name`: name used to reference the texture.
+Defaults to path filename without extension
+				* `path`: path to the input image.
+				* `format`: texture format.
+See cuttlefish help for supported formats.
+				* `channelType`: texture channel type.
+See cuttlefish help for supported types.
+				* `srgb`: whether to perform sRGB to linear conversion when interpreting the texture.
+Defaults to `false`.
+				* `size`: array with the target width and height.
+Defaults to the dimensions of the image.
+				* `quality`: quality of encoding, one of `Lowest`, `Low`, `Normal`, `High`, or `Highest`.
+Defaults to `Normal`.
+				* `container`: the texture container format, one of `pvr`, `dds`, or `ktx`.
+Defaults to `pvr`.
+				* `embed`: whether to embed embed directly in the resources file.
+Defaults to `false`.
+			* `"VectorImage"`: vector image that can be looked up by name.
+				* `name`: name used to reference the vector image.
+Defaults to the path filename without extension.
+				* `path`: path to the input SVG.
+				* `defaultFont`: the default font to use when none is specified for a text element.
+Defaults to `"serif"`.
+				* `targetSize`: array with the target width and height for tessellation quality.
+Defaults to the dimensions of the image.
+				* `embed`: whether to embed embed directly in the resources file.
+Defaults to `false`.
+				* `"TextureTextIcons"`, `"VectorTextIcons"`: icons used to replace specific codepoints with either a texture or vector image rather than the glyph from a font face.
+				* `name`: name used to reference the text icons.
+				* `icons`: array of array of objects for the individual icons.
+The outer array groups icons together for faster lookup, where all values between the minimum and maximum codepoints are considered one block of icon glyphs.
+Each element of the inner array is expected to have the following members:
+					* `codepoint`: the integer codepoint for the Unicode value to assign the icon to.
+This may also be provided as a hexidecimal string.
+					* `icon`: the name of the texture or vector image (depending on the parent object's type) to use for the icon.
+					* `advance`: the amount to advance text after the icon, normalized to be typically in the range `[0, 1]`.
+					* `bounds`: 2D array for the minimum and maximum bounds for the icon in normalized values typically in the range `[0, 1]`.
+			* `"FaceGroup"`: font faces that can be used by a font.
+				* `name`: name used to reference the face group.
+				* `faces`: array of objects for the faces.
+Each element is expected to have the following members:
+					* `name`: the name of the face to reference by a font.
+Defaults to the filename of the font file without the extension.
+					* `path`: the path to the font file.
+					* `embed`: whether to embed embed directly in the resources file.
+Defaults to `false`.
+			* `"Font"`: font for displaying of text.
+				* `name`: the name used to reference the font.
+				* `faceGroup`: the face group that provides the faces used by the font.
+				* `faces`: array of strings for the names of the faces to use within the face group.
+				* `icons`: the name of text icons to use.
+Defaults to unset, meaning no icons are used.
+				* `quality`: the quality of the font as one of `Low`, `Medium`, `High`, or `VeryHigh`.
+				* `cacheSize`: the size of the cache as one of `Small` or `Large`.
+Defaults to `Large`.
 	* `output`: the path to the output the vector resources.
-This can be omitted if vector resources are embedded.
+When omitted, the vector resources will be embedded and all `embed` members will be forced to `true`.
 If `resourceType` is `"Relative"`, this will be treated as relative to the scene resource file.
 	* `outputRelativeDir`: the directory relative to output path.
 This will be removed from the path before adding the reference.
 	* `resourceType`: the resource type.
 See the `dsFileResourceType` for values, removing the type prefix, in addition to `"Relative"` for a path relative to the scene resources file.
 Defaults to `"Relative"`.
 * `"VectorShaders"`: shaders to be used with vector images within a scene.